 HSBC Bank Malta

 HSBC Bank Malta plc, a subsidiary of HSBC Europe BV, is the leading international banking and financial services group in Malta.
 It was formerly known as Mid-Med Bank plc and changed its name to HSBC Bank Malta plc in 1999.
 Headquartered in Valletta, Malta, it operates through its Retail Banking and Wealth Management (RBWM), Commercial Banking (CMB), and Global Banking and Markets (GB&M) segments.

-As of December 31, 2016, it managed 28 branches and agencies in Malta, including 3 branches and agencies in Gozo.
+As of December 31, 2020, it managed 11 branches and agencies in Malta, including one branch in Gozo.

 Headquartered in Silema, Sparkasse Bank Malta plc operates as a subsidiary of Sparkasse Holdings (Malta) Limited.
 Established in 2000, the bank provides private banking, investment, custody, and depository services.

 IIG Bank was founded in 2010.
 The bank specializes in private banking, wealth management, corporate banking, and trade finance.
 Its banking services include prime accounts, term deposit accounts, international trade finance, corporate banking, remittances/settlements, currency exchange, and internet banking.
 It also provides facilities and trade services, primarily to import/export trading companies.
 Headquartered in St Julians, it serves customers in Europe, the Middle East, Asia, and Africa.

 Akbank TAS is a Turkish financial institution that was established in 1948 to provide funding to local cotton growers.
 Currently, Akbank is a full-service universal bank that offers consumer banking, commercial banking, SME banking, corporate banking, private banking, foreign currency exchange, money markets and securities trading, and international banking services.